TroyCaywood/Python/100 Days of Code/Readme.md

 #### *What is the purpose of this repository?*

-The purpose of this repository is to keep myself motivated by providing a place to store completed projects.
+The purpose of this repository is to keep myself motivated by providing a place to store completed projects, as well as notes.
 So I can look back later and see my progress.